Regular Fourier Features for Nonstationary Gaussian Processes: Experiments

 Figure~\ref{fig:ablation_studies} shows the results.
 The top panel examines error versus the number of features $m$ with fixed $\omega_{m} = 5$, while the bottom panel examines error versus cutoff frequency $\omega_{m}$ with fixed $m = 100$.
 Increasing $m$ consistently reduces approximation error across all problem scales, with diminishing returns beyond $m \approx 160$.
 For the cutoff frequency, errors decrease as $\omega_{m}$ increases from $4$ to $6$, capturing more spectral content, and plateau beyond $\omega_{m} \approx 8$.
 Larger problem scales require more features for comparable accuracy, but the overall trends remain consistent.

 The value $\omega_{m} = 6$ observed in the ablation study corresponds to the point where the spectral density has decayed to negligible levels.
-For the locally stationary kernel, we have $s_{\mathrm{LS}}(6, 6) \approx 10^{-6} \, s_{\mathrm{LS}}(0, 0)$, confirming that this cutoff captures most spectral mass.
+For the LSK, we have $s_{\mathrm{LSK}}(6, 6) \approx 10^{-6} \, s_{\mathrm{LSK}}(0, 0)$, confirming that this cutoff captures most spectral mass.
 In practice, selecting $\omega_{m}$ is more critical than choosing the number of features $m$.
-We recommend: (1) set $\omega_{m}$ based on spectral content or the Nyquist limit, then (2) choose $m$ large enough to satisfy the aliasing condition $\Delta\omega < \pi/x_{\max}$.
+We recommend (1) setting $\omega_{m}$ based on spectral content or the Nyquist limit, then (2) choosing $m$ large enough to satisfy the aliasing condition $\Delta\omega < \pi/x_{\max}$.